-• Where issues are raised with partners from other Authorities, including other Local Authorities, please follow the procedures as identified across Stage One.
-If you are unable to resolve the issue the Independent Chair can be approached to liaise with the relevant Senior Leaders in the other Authority.
+- The Safeguarding Children Partnership Leadership Forum will consider issues escalated and any trends or patters as well as actions which should be taken to keep children safe - Where issues are raised with partners from other authorities, including other local authorities, please follow the procedures as identified across Stage One.
+If you are unable to resolve the issue the Barnet Safeguarding Children Partnership can be approached to liaise with the relevant Senior Leaders in the other Authority.